daos-stack/google-cloud-daos/docs/pre-deploy.md

 To configure `gcloud` run the following commands.

+### Create a named configuration

 Create a named configuration and make it the active config.

 Replace `<config name>` with the name you would like to give your configuration.

 ```bash
 gcloud config configurations create <config name> --activate
 ```

-Initialize the CLI
+### Initialize the CLI

 ```bash
 gcloud init --console-only